iterative/dvc.org/content/docs/use-cases/model-registry.md

 [gto]: https://mlem.ai/doc/gto
 [mlem]: https://mlem.ai/

-Model registry enable end-to-end workflows:
+Model registry enables end-to-end workflows:

 - **Log your model**: Start by logging your model's performance metrics and artifacts.
 Seamless integration with your existing ML framework allows you to